hossein/PersianCalendar/README.md

 Releases
 ---
-You can get the Windows executable that doesn't have additional dependencies and doesn't need installation from this repo's Releases (look at the "Releases" link at the top, or click [Here](https://github.com/hossein/PersianCalendar/releases/tag/v1.0)).
+You can get the Windows executable that doesn't have additional dependencies and doesn't need installation from this repo's Releases (look at the "release" link at the top, or click [Here](https://github.com/hossein/PersianCalendar/releases/tag/v1.0)).

 For Linux, Apple OSX or other platforms which Qt4 supports you must make it using Qt: